FBI search warrant affidavit says there could be 'evidence of obstruction' at Mar-a-Lago - KTVZ

 Trump calls for document’s release but sits out court back-and-forth

-Trump has publicly called for its release as he baselessly claimed that he was the target of a “witch hunt.”
+Trump has previously called for its release as he baselessly claimed that he was the target of a “witch hunt.”
+But on Truth Social on Friday, he called it “a total public relations subterfuge by the FBI & DOJ.”

+He has also shared audio on the social media website, saying, “I did nothing wrong.”

+The audio appears to have been recorded prior to the affidavit being unsealed Friday afternoon as part of an interview that Trump gave to political commentator Lou Dobbs on his podcast, “The Great America Show.”

 In that lawsuit, Trump is asking for a third party known as a “special master” to oversee the FBI’s review of the materials it seized at Mar-a-Lago.
 His filing this week referenced a desire to see the affidavit in full, but he didn’t request an order from the judge to do so.
 Other apparent legal shortcomings in the complaint prompted the judge, Trump-appointee Aileen Cannon, to order he make new submissions by Friday midnight laying out exactly what he wanted and why she had the authority to grant it.